Soontao/presentations/src/sap/next/docker_all_in_one.md

 - run `docker ps | grep "$USER-web-server"` to list all running containers
 - run `docker stop GUID` to stop the specific container

 ---

+## Hands On - Create an app and run it in docker

+- create an application
+- create `Dockerfile` for application
+- docker build to create image
+- docker run to create container

+---